Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Results

 \subsection{Thermal structure and composition}

-The model that results in the highest S/N detection is a modified PHOENIX model that includes all opacity sources, with the highest likelihood corresponding to at a modified P-T profile with $T_{3} = 2000 \textrm{K}$, $P_1 = 10^{-3} \ \textrm{bar}$, $P_{3} = 10^{-6} \ \textrm{bar}$, $\alpha_{2} = 0.17$ and a metallicity of $10 \times$ Solar.
+The model that results in the highest S/N detection is a modified PHOENIX model.
+The highest S/N model includes all opacity sources and has the following P-T profile parameterization: $T_{1} = 3651 \ \textrm{K}$, $T_{3} = 2000 \ \textrm{K}$, $P_1 = 10^{-3} \ \textrm{bar}$, $P_{3} = 10^{-6} \ \textrm{bar}$, $\alpha_{2} = 0.17$ and a metallicity of $10 \times$ Solar.
 As shown in the top row of Fig.~\ref{fig:snr_main} this model gives $S/N=7.9\sigma$ when all nights are combined, and is higher during pre-eclipse orbital phases than post-eclipse.
+In the calculation of the S/N-ratio (i.e. CCF peak / CCF standard deviation), we assume the distribution of the cross correlation values is Gaussian and not impacted significantly by any residual correlated noise.
+To assess this, we plot the distribution of the cross-correlation values in-trail (three most central columns) and out-of-trail (outside of the ten most central columns).
+The result, based on the best matching model described above in this section, is shown in Fig.~\ref{fig:wasp33_phoenix_best_modified_trails_hist} for the highest S/N-ratio modified P-T profile PHOENIX spectral template.
+To quantify whether the samples are normally distributed, we performed a Shapiro Wilks Test on the in-trail and out-of-trail samples (that is after aligning to the planet's rest frame).
+Both samples pass the test with p-values $>0.05$ ($p_{\rm{in}}=0.75$ and $p_{\rm{out}}=0.09$).
+Therefore, the distribution of the cross-correlation values follows a normal distribution, and we conclude the effect of residual correlated noise on the S/N-measurement is negligible.
 The correspondingly similar results for the PHOENIX self-consistent models are shown in Fig.~\ref{fig:snr_appendix}.
 Although the S/N of the detection varies with phase, this alone is not sufficient evidence to interpret it as due to a planetary feature e.g. an offset hot spot, day-to-night variations in brightness, abundances, or thermal structure.
 However, we discuss in Section~\ref{sec:eastward_hotspot} the additional evidence supplied by the CC-to-log(L) mapping scaling parameter that could support such interpretations.